mnlipp/VM-Operator/webpages/vm-operator/pools.md

 ### Shared file system

 Mount a shared file system as home file system on all VMs in the pool.
+If you want to use the sample script for logging in a user, the filesystem must support POSIX file access control lists (ACLs).

 ### Restrict access

-The only possibility to access the VMs should be via a desktop started by the VM-Operator.
+The VMs should only be accessible via a desktop started by the VM-Operator.

  * Disable the display manager.